 12. SETTLEMENT OF BALLANCES:

-(a) Each debtor participant, within four working days of the receipt from the Secretary General of the notice of the amounts to be paid, shall make the payment in US dollar or euro or in any other mutually acceptable currency, under swift or telex or cable or Message Management Module (MMM) or Tested Fax intimation to the Secretary General.
+(a) Each debtor participant, within four working days of the receipt from the Secretary General of the notice of the amounts to be paid, shall make the payment in US dollar or euro or in any other mutually acceptable currency, under swift or cable or Message Management Module (MMM) or Tested Fax intimation to the Secretary General.

 Explanation: While computing the due date for payments, the debtor member should exclude holidays in their own country and holidays in the country where nostro accounts (for the settlement currency) are maintained by them.